Doaks, Ridder help No. 6 Cincinnati run past Houston 38-10

-CINCINNATI (AP) — Gerrid Doaks rushed for a career-high 184 yards and one touchdown, Desmond Ridder ran for three scores and threw for another, and No. 6 Cincinnati rolled past Houston 38-10 Saturday.
+Doaks rushed for a career-high 184 yards, Desmond Ridder ran for three scores and threw for another, and No. 6 Cincinnati rolled to a 38-10 victory over Houston.

+“No doubt, why not?”
+Doaks said when asked about the Bearcats becoming the first team from a non-Power 5 conference to reach the playoff.
+“Why not get a shot?
+We put in our work just like other teams do.
+Our goal is to make a statement every week.
+Go out there and dominate.”

 Doaks ran for the most yards by a Bearcats player since Mike Boone’s 212 in 2014 against South Florida.
 It was Doaks’ best total since he had 149 on Nov.
 4, 2017, at Tulane.